apache/doris/docs/en/docs/lakehouse/multi-catalog/jdbc.md

 When `lower_case_meta_names` is set to `true`, Doris maintains the mapping of lowercase names to actual names in the remote system, enabling queries to use lowercase to query non-lowercase databases, tables and columns of external data sources.

-Since FE has the lower_case_table_names parameter, it will affect the table name case rules during query, so the rules are as follows
+Since FE has the `lower_case_table_names` parameter, it will affect the table name case rules during query, so the rules are as follows

-* When FE lower_case_table_names config is 0
+* When FE `lower_case_table_names` config is 0

   lower_case_meta_names = false, the case is consistent with the source library. lower_case_meta_names = true, lowercase repository table column names.

-* When FE lower_case_table_names config is 1
+* When FE `lower_case_table_names` config is 1

   lower_case_meta_names = false, the case of db and column is consistent with the source library, but the table is stored in lowercase lower_case_meta_names = true, lowercase repository table column names.

-* When FE lower_case_table_names config is 2
+* When FE `lower_case_table_names` config is 2

   lower_case_meta_names = false, the case is consistent with the source library. lower_case_meta_names = true, lowercase repository table column names.

 If the parameter configuration when creating the Catalog matches the lowercase conversion rule in the above rules, Doris will convert the corresponding name to lowercase and store it in Doris.
 When querying, you need to use the lowercase name displayed by Doris.

 If the external data source has the same name but different case, such as DORIS and doris, Doris will report an error when querying the Catalog due to ambiguity.
-In this case, you need to configure the `suffix_names_mapping` parameter to resolve the conflict.
+In this case, you need to configure the `meta_names_mapping` parameter to resolve the conflict.

-The `suffix_names_mapping` parameter accepts a Json format string with the following format:
+The `meta_names_mapping` parameter accepts a Json format string with the following format:

 ```json
 {